Items in category refactoring

 Refactoring

 You know, when coupling is not loose, components depend too much on each other.
 It makes your entire architecture fragile and immobile.
 You can check how loose the coupling is by making a unit test for a component.
 If you have no problem substituting dependencies by e.g. mock objects then everything is ok.
 Let take a model class.
-It depends on DB connection, here \Lib\Db\Adapter\Interfaceinstance.
-We cannot just create DB adapter instance within model constructor, because it depends on configuration data which doesn’t belong to the model.
+It depends on DB connection, here Lib_Db_Adapter_Interface instance.
+We cannot just create DB adapter instance within model constructor, because it depends on configuration data which don’t belong to the model.
+We can pass to the model constructor a settings array with DB configuration data.

 Design by Contract and JS